 - New arguments in final focus or 2nd summary.
 This is abusive; your opponents don't have enough time to respond.

-- Skewed cards
+- Skewed evidence

 - Bringing stuff up in final focus that wasn't brought up in summary

 - DON'T just read card after card.
 You need to analyze and explain how they prove your point

 - Going way overtime when giving speeches (this one team once gave a 6 min final focus...)

 Evidence-supported topicality is a key to my vote.
 Avoid exploding the topic just for the sake of shock value--if you've honed your skills, the strength of your argument will win over gimmicks.
 Being organized is another important factor; the better I can follow your lines of reasoning, the more likely I am to vote your way.
 Confidence is great, but arrogance can be off-putting.

 I have a strong background in debate as a former HS student debater and current HS debate coach.
 My preferences are: That debaters not spread, if I can't follow your arguments it's hard to persuade me.
 That crossfire be cordial, being rude and/or cutting a speaker off will lose you points.
 I prefer that your evidence support your argument, not that it tangentially might apply.
 I also an extensive background in speech as a high school student, as a high school Speech Coach and speech Judge.

 Public forum debater for Johnston